 Once you are notified of the eligibility of your application, you will be sent a Thesis proposal form by the Faculty of Arts.
 This form needs to be completed in consultation with relevant academic expertise.
 The final decision to accept a student into the program is conditional upon the suitability of the thesis proposal.

-For general information on eligibility, entry requirements, application procedures, and course structure, see the PD-ARTS Postgraduate Diploma in Arts Handbook entry.
+For general information on eligibility, entry requirements, application procedures, and course structure, see the GDA-ARTS Graduate Diploma in Arts (Advanced) Handbook entry.